barno1994/amazon_search_scraper_bc/README.md

 # amazon-search-scraper-bc

 amazon_search_scraper_bc is a Python library for getting amazon search data and product details data in your project.
-Especially when you want data in runtime.
+Especially when you want realtime data.

 ## Installation